Will Smith Player Props: Dodgers vs. Reds

 Will Smith At The Plate

-- Among qualified hitters, he ranks 19th in batting average, while his on-base percentage ranks eighth and he is 30th in slugging.
+- Among qualified batters, he ranks 25th in batting average, while his on-base percentage ranks eighth and he is 36th in slugging.

-- Smith has had an RBI in 34 games this year (44.7%), including 14 multi-RBI outings (18.4%).
-He has also driven in three or more of his team's runs in three contests.
+- Smith has picked up an RBI in 44.2% of his games this season, with two or more RBI in 18.2% of his games.
+He has also driven in three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.